The Physics Of Hockey

 Note that the information presented below is largely based on the book by Alain Haché: The Physics of Hockey

 The book by Alain Haché goes into much greater detail on the physics of hockey than I do on this page.
 If you want to purchase this book, click on the image link below.
 You will be taken to the Amazon website, where you can make your purchase.

 Physics Of Hockey — Skating

-For the most part, hockey physics, as related to skating is the combination of the skates gliding over the ice while also pushing off the ice with the edge, in order to gain speed.
+When skating, the skates of a hockey player do two things: They glide over the ice and they push off the ice with the edge, in order to gain speed.
 Experienced hockey players make this combination of movements look like second nature, which is to be expected since they must be able to play offensive and defensive positions, while also controlling the puck.

 The physical properties of ice is what allows hockey players to maneuver the way they do.
 For instance, the low friction of the skate blade with the ice is what allows a hockey player to easily glide over its surface.
 And the physical make up of the ice is what allows a player to dig in with his skate in order to go around a turn, speed up, or stop.